PistolRcks/luatris/README.md

 # luatris
-A version of the classic four-piece block game in Lua.
+A version of the classic four-piece block game in Lua through LÖVE.
 Because why not.

 ## Dependencies
-* Lua 5.2
+* Lua 5.1
-* Blitwizard
+* LÖVE 11.1